Stfli/milvus-docs/site/en/userGuide/manage-collections.md

 ### Quick setup

-Against the backdrop of the great leap in the AI industry, most developers just need a simple yet dynamic collection to start with.
 Milvus allows a quick setup of such a collection with just three arguments:

 - Name of the collection to create,